Pre-action protocols were introduced in 1999.

-The idea then is that the parties will then have a genuine opportunity to resolve the matter without needing to start proceedings.
-At least that is the theory but in practice, particularly dealing with litigants in person or leaseholders who do not instruct solicitors, there may be a reluctance to negotiate as it may be seen as a sign of weakness.
+The intention of the protocol is then that the parties will have a genuine opportunity to resolve the matter without needing to start proceedings.
+In practice, particularly dealing with litigants in person or leaseholders who do not instruct solicitors, there may be a reluctance to negotiate as it may be seen as a sign of weakness.

-It has been mentioned above why the courts want the parties to put in this ground work and they back it up with sanctions if you don’t.
-They take into account the extent of the parties’ compliance when giving directions for management of the claim and when making orders about who should pay costs.
+The courts want the parties to put in this initial work and they will impose sanctions if the protocol is not followed for example, making orders about who should pay costs.

 Examples of non-compliance would be:

 - Not providing sufficient information to enable the other party to understand the issue.
-An example might be providing only a global outstanding figure rather than breaking it down, perhaps by providing a statement of account.
-Another example might be where the leaseholder has made some payments and cannot understand the period of time outstanding;
+An example might be providing only a global outstanding figure rather than breaking it down.

 - Not disclosed requested documents without good reason.
 An example again would be where the leaseholder requests seeing a copy of his lease.

 SLC can advise on when the protocol must be used and how to comply to ensure that your claim is not jeopardised.

 Complete the form below and one of our specialists will call you to discuss: